lux-org/lux-widget/README.md

 # Installation

+To use Lux, you should also have the [lux-api](https://github.com/lux-org/lux#quick-installation) also installed.
-To get started, the Lux Jupyter widget can be installed through PyPI:
+The Lux Jupyter widget can be installed through PyPI:

 ```bash
     pip install lux-widget